Fatehpur district: Etymology

 Fatehpur district is named after its headquarters, the town Fatehpur.
 According to local legends, the name is derived from a battle won by Ibrahim Shah of Jaunpur over Raja Sita Nand of Athgarhia.
 The name of the conqueror is sometimes given as Jalal-ud-din, the ruler of Bengal.
 According to another tradition, the name originates from Fateh-mand Khan who supposedly founded the town.
 This tradition is based on a fragmentary inscription found at Denda Sai in Tehsil Khaga, which mentions that an officer of Sultan Ala-ud-din named Fatehmand Khan obtained a Farman from Fateh-mand Khan in 1519 A.D.
 However, there was no known king by the name Ala-ud-din at the time, meaning the title of the Sultan must be wrong for the date to be correct.
 Also, Denda Sai is about 48 km from Fatehpur.

 History

+Ancient

 Grand Trunk Road passes through the district; it is one of Asia's major trading routes which back at least 2500 years.
 Fatehpur was mentioned in the Puranic literature.
 Bhitaura, the site of the sage Bhrigu, was historically an important source of learning.

-In the 18th century, Fatehpur district was part of the subah of Korah and was under the rule of the Wazir of Awadh.
-In 1736, the district was captured by the Marathas, who retained possession of it until 1750 when they were ousted by the Pathans of Fatehpur.
-In 1753, the district was reconquered by the Nawab of Awadh.
-A 1764 treaty between the British East India Company and the Nawab turned Korah over to the Emperor in Delhi.
-The Emperor retained it until 1774 when it was restored to the Nawab Wazir.
-In an 1801 treaty, the Nawab reconveyed it to the East India Company in return for the defense of his country.

-During the Indian Rebellion of 1857, the district rebelled against the rule of the East India Company in June.
-However, order was reestablished after the Siege of Lucknow.
-It also witnessed the Bawani Imli massacre, where on 28 April 1858, 52 freedom fighters were hanged to death on a tamarind tree.